 - have predicted grades which meet the college’s minimum criteria for the courses chosen, and subsequently achieve those grades

 The minimum criteria vary from course to course, and change year on year.
-But as an indication, for 2016 entry, students were expected to achieve a grade B in most of the subjects they wished to study at A Level, and at least a grade B in English and C in Maths.
-Some subjects, such as Maths and Science, required higher GCSE grades.
+But as an indication, for 2019 entry, students were expected to achieve a grade 7/6 in most of the subjects they wished to study at A Level, and at least a grade 5 in English and 5 in Maths.

 What about students for whom Woodhouse College isn’t suitable, or a preference?

-Our partnership is a long-term, strategic one which will bring real benefits to both Woodhouse College and the Archer Academy.
-For example, our staff and theirs will share insights about the gap between GCSE and A level, ensuring a robust, two-way understanding of any changes to the curricula and how to progress smoothly from one to the other.
+Our partnership is a long-term, strategic one which brings real benefits to both Woodhouse College and the Archer Academy.
+For example, our staff and theirs share insights about the gap between GCSE and A level, ensuring a robust, two-way understanding of any changes to the curricula and how to progress smoothly from one to the other.

-We will also be working together to make the move from our school to Woodhouse College as easy as possible.
-We are already planning a comprehensive transition programme and will be offering regular opportunities for students to meet for enrichment activities such as DebateMate, Duke of Edinburgh and Model UN as well as other forums for shared participation.
+We also work together to make the move from our school to Woodhouse College as easy as possible.
+We offer a comprehensive transition programme including taster days at Woodhouse and offer regular opportunities for students to meet for mentoring and enrichment activities such as DebateMate, Duke of Edinburgh and Model UN as well as other forums for shared participation.